 Simply put, you only have to step out of your door and you are already standing with your feet in nature.

-There are hiking routes up to the highest mountain peaks, but it is advisable to walk these with a guide, as the quality of the paths and steep precipices combined with possible poor visibility or slipperiness can create dangerous situations.
+There are hiking trails up to the highest mountain peaks, but it is advisable to hike them together with a guide, as the quality of some trails and the steep chasms combined with possible poor visibility or slipperiness can create dangerous situations.

 But if you are a trained hiker, this is basically not necessary.

 There are also many hiking trails in the valley and lower mountains.
-Here you can find many historical buildings or ruins worth visiting.
+Here there are many historical buildings and ruins worth visiting.
 There are also many chapels in the region in the most beautiful places.

-Some great places to walk to are the mountain lakes, the St Nicholas ruins or the hiking trails around the ski slopes of Bansko.
+Some great places to walk to are Baikuchev's Pine, the St. Nicholas waterfall and the hiking trails around the ski slopes of Bansko.

-Mountain huts and (fish) restaurants can be found to get something to eat and drink during your hike.
+In the Pirin, there are plenty of mountain huts and (fish) restaurants to grab some food and drink during your hike.

 The international hiking trail E4 also passes through this area.
 This route runs from southern Spain through Austria and Bulgaria to the Greek part of Cyprus.

 Don't have a bike?
-No problem at all.
-In Bansko there are plenty of shops selling cycling gear and mountain bike rental companies.
+That's no problem at all.
+In Bansko there are plenty of shops selling cycling equipment and mountain bike rental companies.
+They can also help you find a guide if necessary.

 Besides being a winter sports destination, the Bansko region is also known as a major spa resort.
 And that is quite special, as it is the only place in the world (!) where you can both ski and enjoy a spa in one of the many spa hotels, bath houses or swimming pools.

 The two main villages in this area are Banya and Dobrinishte.
-Both villages have been well-known spa resorts since Roman times and the word Banya literally means bathroom in Bulgarian.
-So it even gets its name from the hot springs and spas nearby!
+Both villages have been well-known spas since Roman times and the word Banya literally means bath in Bulgarian.
+So it even gets its name from the thermal baths nearby!

-Both villages have springs everywhere with hot water up to 40˙C!
-Dobrinishte even has an outdoor swimming pool (with slide!) where you can swim in warm water even in winter.
+Both villages have hundreds of water springs with hot water up to 40˙C!
+Dobrinishte even has an outdoor swimming pool (Alfa Spa & Pool) where you can swim in warm water even in winter.

-This village has no less than 17 mineral water springs, all of which offer healing powers for the body.
+This town has no less than 17 mineral water springs, all of which offer different healing powers for the body.
+For instance, the water is very good for the intestines and reduces skin complaints.

 The Rhodopes Narrow Gauge Railway Line is a railway line that runs from Dobrinishte via Bansko, Razlog, Belitsa and Velingrad to Septemvri.
 This is a total of 125 km through the Rhodopes and Rila mountains.